meekostuff/HyperFrameset/README.md

 ### `requestnavigation` handling

-The `requestnavigation` event bubbles up from the hyperlink or form, potentially passing through frames and then to the frameset.
+The `requestnavigation` event bubbles up from the hyperlink or form, potentially passing through frames (or other HyperFrameset elements) and then to the frameset.

-Each frame can potentially handle the event, if its `lookup()` callback returns a valid frame target `name`.
+Each element can potentially handle the event, if its `lookup()` callback returns a valid frame target `targetname`.
 If it does then the `framer` takes charge of loading the resource and updating the target frame (or frames).
 Panning is NOT used in this case - potentially cross-site URLs can be loaded.

-If no frames handle the event then the `framer` determines whether to perform panning or normal browser navigation.
+If no elements handle the event then the `framer` determines whether to perform panning or normal browser navigation.

 Some hyperlinks are not appropriate for panning and immediately trigger normal navigation: